apache/incubator-streampark-website/blog/7-streampark-usercase-haibo.md

 Haibo Tech started using Flink SQL to aggregate and process various real-time IoT data since 2020.
 With the accelerated pace of smart city construction in various cities, the types and volume of IoT data to be aggregated are also increasing.
 This has resulted in an increasing number of Flink SQL tasks being maintained online, making a dedicated platform for managing numerous Flink SQL tasks an urgent need.

 After evaluating Apache Zeppelin and StreamPark, we chose StreamPark as our real-time computing platform.
 Compared to Apache Zeppelin, StreamPark may not be as well-known.
-However, after experiencing the initial release of StreamPark and reading its design documentation, we recognized that its "all-in-one" design philosophy covers the entire lifecycle of Flink task development.
+However, after experiencing the initial release of StreamPark and reading its design documentation, we recognized that its all-in-one design philosophy covers the entire lifecycle of Flink task development.
 This means that configuration, development, deployment, and operations can all be accomplished on a single platform.
 Our developers, operators, and testers can collaboratively work on StreamPark.
-The "low-code" + "all-in-one" design principles solidified our confidence in using StreamPark.
+The **low-code** + **all-in-one** design principles solidified our confidence in using StreamPark.

 // Video link (streampark official video)